9 Epic Things to Do in Lake Tahoe in Winter: Complete Guide

 I’m going to get the skiing and snowboarding tip over first, as this is what the majority (not all) tourists come to Tahoe in winter for.

-There are literally dozens of places to ski or snowboard in the area.
-The one you choose would probably be based on where you’re staying.
+There are a lot of resorts to choose from, which can be overwhelming.
+The you choose should probably be based on where you’re staying.

 South Lake Tahoe Ski Resorts: